den4e4en/codewill/README.md

 # codewill
-all rights reserved.. by my steel first 👊
+all rights reserved.. by my steel fist 👊